-Studying outside the conservatory system, performance opportunities must be created.
+Studying outside the conservatory system, performance opportunities needed to be created.
 St Mary’s Cathedral Limerick were incredibly supportive and invited me to sing many times in their lunchtime series.
-Through my voluntary work with the Coole Music Orchestra Festival over the years, I have been mentored in PR and marketing and have amassed skills which come in very useful when organizing my own concerts, many of which are for charity.
+Through my voluntary work with the Coole Music Orchestra Festival over the years, I have been mentored in PR and marketing and have amassed skills which come in very useful when organizing my own concerts.

 I really enjoy planning concert programs and linking the material thematically.
 To me a concert is a journey for the performers, one that they must bring the audience on with them.
 There is nothing like live music and feeding on the energy in the room.
 I particularly enjoy performing in historical venues like The Yeats Tower, Thoor Ballylee in Galway where WB Yeats himself lived.

 My singing journey has demanded huge levels of determination, focus and self-belief but is the most significant thing I have ever done for myself.
 Owen Gilhooly believed in me from the start and his teaching has been central to my success.
 The pandemic has forced us to consider new ways of connecting with audiences online.
 Watch this space for a number of pending projects!